Sunrise Mountain High School: Performing Arts

 Sunrise Mountain has a marching band, concert band and jazz band.
 The jazz band competes yearly in the Northern Arizona University jazz competition.
-The Sunrise Mountain High School marching band competes in the Arizona Marching Band Association (AzMBA) under Division 3A and undergoes the nickname, "The Pride of Sunrise".
+The Sunrise Mountain High School marching band competes in the Arizona Marching Band Association (AzMBA) under Division 5A and undergoes the nickname, "The Pride of Sunrise".

 Sunrise Mountain has choral, orchestra, and piano programs representing the Peoria Unified School District.
 Sunrise Mountain is the only school in PUSD to have an orchestra.
 The choir has achieved superior in several festivals over the past years, including Superior with Distinction, which was won by the Varsity Choir at the NAU Jazz Festival in February 2017.

 Sunrise Mountain is home to a drama program and a dance program.
 Every year, the thespians perform in the annual arts festival.

 The Sunrise Mountain theater club was included in a segment on Last Week Tonight with John Oliver on June 5, 2022.

 Sports

 Sunrise Mountain has many various types of sports.
 Sunrise Mountain Mustangs have had a long-standing rivalry between fellow Peoria District schools, Liberty Lions, and Centennial Coyotes.
+Sunrise Mountain also acquired the first Laser Projector in Arizona for high school sports, located in their gymnasium.